homacs/org.cakelab.blender.io/doc/README.txt

 2. Switch to our existing workspace "blender" or follow https://wiki.blender.org/index.php/Dev:Doc/Tools/Git to checkout repo
    - look for a branch called
         blender-vX.XX-release
-   - checkout or switch to new branch
+   - checkout or switch+pull to new branch
 3. Identify changes for the change log on web page:
    - check source/blender/makesdna/DNA_ID.h